Dry Skin Care Guide: Causes, Daily Routine and Hydration Tips

 What Is Dry Skin?

-Dry skin develops when the skin does not produce enough natural lipids or cannot hold onto moisture effectively.
-The outermost layer of the skin works as a barrier.
-Its job is to protect and retain hydration.
-When this layer lacks essential fats and water, moisture evaporates quickly.
+Dry skin develops when the skin does not produce enough natural lipids or cannot hold moisture effectively.

 Why Does Dry Skin Happen?